 - Heliocentric orbit: Helio refers to Sun, hence an orbit around Sun

-Likewise, we have Galactocentric orbit (around galaxy’s centre), selenocentric orbit (around moon) and Areocentric orbit (any guesses?
+Likewise, we have Galactocentric orbit (around galaxy’s center), selenocentric orbit (around the moon), and Areocentric orbit (any guesses?
 Hint: planet Elon Musk is most interested in) and so on.

 In our recent post https://www.instagram.com/p/ByGJB_VgRXx/ we have provided a brief description about geocentric orbits (classifications based on altitudes).
 Today let’s understand the technicalities behind it.